Cancer Massage Therapy Training for Qualified Massage Therapists

 • Refine their current practice and treat clients more effectively

-• Offer a newer type of massage treatment
+• Offer a new type of massage treatment

 • Work closely with hospices and medical professionals